Near Union City in Branch County, Michigan — The American Midwest (Great Lakes)

 2. Union City Heritage Water Trail.
 This link will take you to the official Union City Heritage Water Trail page for this marker which contains additional photos and information.
 (Submitted on June 24, 2016, by Val Rossman of Union City, Michigan.)

 Credits.
 This page was last revised on June 27, 2016.
-This page originally submitted on June 24, 2016, by Val Rossman of Union City, Michigan.
-This page has been viewed 139 times since then and 2 times this year.
+It was originally submitted on June 24, 2016, by Val Rossman of Union City, Michigan.
+This page has been viewed 156 times since then and 5 times this year.
 Photo 1. submitted on June 24, 2016, by Val Rossman of Union City, Michigan. • Bill Pfingsten was the editor who published this page.